laurentkempe/blog/source/_drafts/write-logseq-plugins-in-webassembly-using-dotnet-and-csharp.md

 document.getElementById("out").innerHTML = `${text}`;
 ```

-and to tight everything together a `index.html` file is also created
+and to tight everything together an `index.html` file is also created

 ```html index.html
 <!DOCTYPE html>